eusebiuuu/job-board/README.md

 ## Overview
-### Introduction
-Welcome to one of my full-stack projects called **Rejob**.
-In this one, I focused on managing and optimising the process of hiring and, respectively, finding candidates.

-### Purpose
-Among the goals that determined me to build this project are worth mentioning:
-- Improving the efficiency and clarity of writing code
-- Improving the critical and logical thinking
-- Improving the ability to handle stressful situations that can appear throughout a project
-- Learning new technologies and abilities to excel in this field
-- Improving organisational skills
+**Rejob** is a job board website intended to help job seeker and employers alike, by managing and enriching the process of hiring and find jobs, respectively.

-### Workflow
+## Workflow
 Throughout the building phase I focused on respecting the principles of a professional workflow.
 Now, at the end, I realise there is still room for improvement.

 In the first steps, I created the diagrams of the app's functionality and the app's wireframe with Figma.